ajitbasarur/HackerEarth/README.md

 # HackerEarth
-This project contains the solutions to all the HackerEarth problems
+This project contains the solutions to all the HackerEarth problems solved by me.